Nintron27/Nintron27/README.md

-# Sup bros, welcome to all my repos!
+# Welcome to all my repos!
-I'm a Full-Stack Web Developer, making tools to help developers, and applications to empower players.
+I'm a Full-Stack Software Engineer, making tools to help developers, and applications to empower players.
 <br/>

 ### So what am I up to around here?
 - Building a finance platform in Go <img width="16" height="16" src="https://go.dev/favicon.ico" alt="Go's gopher"> for the MMO [BitCraft Online](https://bitcraftonline.com/) 👀
 - Leveraging the simplicity and power of [Hypermedia Systems](https://hypermedia.systems/)
-- Trying to squeeze [NATS](https://nats.io/) into every project
+- Squeezing [NATS](https://nats.io/) into every project
 - Always debating that MCFunction is the best programming language 😎

 ### Languages: